 There are several national and local rehab programs for concurrent alcohol and Vicodin addictions.
-Patients suffering from these addictions may seek help at either an inpatient rehab facility or an outpatient treatment program.
-These facilities treat patients for a set duration — usually 30, 60 or 90 days.
+Patients suffering from these addictions may seek help at either inpatient rehab facilities or outpatient treatment programs.
+These facilities treat patients for a set duration—usually 30 days, 60 days or 90 days.

 Patients progress through the programs at their own pace and get the structured help that they need in order to get sober and stay clean.
 Inpatient rehab programs require that patients reside at the facility location for the duration of treatment.
 Outpatient programs offer care and therapy during the day but allow the patient to live at home during the course of treatment.
-An addiction treatment support specialist can help you decide which type of program will work best for you, just give us a call at 1-888-744-0069Who Answers?.
+An addiction treatment support specialist can help you decide which type of program will work best for you.
+Just give us a call free at .

 - In almost 19% of prescription opioid emergency department visits, the patient had also used alcohol, per the CDC.

 - An estimated 20% of those with an addiction to alcohol actually get treatment (Conner, Haber, & Hall, 2015).